bloch-elkouby-lab/website/events/index.md

   The presentation will include a review of recent research and introduce practical clinical tools that strengthen the therapeutic alliance during crisis, such as narrative-informed assessment models, alliance-centered safety planning, and integrative inpatient interventions.
 It will also highlight the current innovative training resources that utilize artificial intelligence to support clinicians in accessing and managing high-risk situations.

   The exact time for the presentation is to be determined.
+The flyer for the conference is attached below.
   {% endcapture %}

   {% include feature.html